ubc-library-rc/gis-intro-qgis/content/hands-on.md

 ---
 # Hands on with QGIS

 ## Download Workshop Data
 To get started with this workshop, you'll need to first download the data and files from this GitHub repository.
-To do this,

-To Do
-{: .label .label-green }
-Click on the 'Download Data' button below to start the download.
+To do this, click on the 'Download Data' button below to start the download.
 Once complete, **extract the contents of the .zip file**.

 [Download Data](RC-intro-qgis-project-files.zip){: .btn .btn-blue }